 They are frequently observed hovering near garbage cans and are drawn to dog feces and dead animals.

-The blue bottle fly has been linked to diseases such as typhoid, E. coli, and tuberculosis, among others.
+The blue bottle fly has been linked to typhoid, E. coli, and tuberculosis.

-The pupae stage lasts about two weeks, while adults mature in about two weeks, breeding largely in meat-derived items or occasionally in cheese.
+The pupae stage lasts about two weeks, while adults mature in about two weeks.
+They breed largely in meat-derived items or occasionally in cheese.

 3. Cluster Fly